DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Human-based Information Verification Protocol

 \subsection{Step 1: Claim Extraction and Classification}

-\paragraph{Human procedure.} Evaluators segmented the report into sentences (in `Lx.Sy` format), reviewed each sentence individually to identify sentences containing claims, and extracted only the core claims.
+\paragraph{Human procedure} Evaluators segmented the report into paragraphs and sentences (in `Lx.Sy' format, where L denotes the paragraph index and S denotes the sentence index), reviewed each sentence individually to identify sentences containing claims, and extracted only the core claims.
 Pronouns were replaced with explicit references according to the context, and if a single sentence contained multiple claims, they were separated.
 All claims were classified into 6 types (A–F): Explicit Citation (A), Implicit – Same Section (B), Implicit – Previous Section (C), Structural Recap (D), No Citation Required (E), and Unknown Source (F).
 For A–C type claims, the corresponding citation or evidence position was recorded together.
 This process was performed on 2 randomly selected reports (total 728 claims), thereby constructing a Ground Truth for evaluating the recall of the extraction model.

-Table \ref{tab:claim_types} shows the definitions of the 6 claim types, and Table \ref{tab:claim_example} shows examples of extracted sentences and classification results.
+Table \ref{tab:claim_types} shows the definitions of the 6 claim types, and Table \ref{tab:bt_example} shows examples of extracted sentences and classification results.